clementmaerten/fpTracking/README.md

  $ git clone git@github.com:clementmaerten/fpTracking.git
 ```

- * Then build the library
+ * Then install the library
 ```
- $ go build github.com/clementmaerten/fpTracking
+ $ go install github.com/clementmaerten/fpTracking
 ```

 Here is an example of a small program which reads into the database some fingerprints and tries to link them (here the database is mysql so it needs github.com/go-sql-driver/mysql in order to work) :